sairamkick023/MCU/README.md

 MCU is a Static HTML Web-Page Project designed for providing all the movies list and the upcoming movies updates from the Marvel Cinematic Universe.
 MCU is developed using HTML & CSS.

+##DEMO
+Open the link provided: https://sairamkick023.github.io/MCU/ to launch the project.

+On the HomePage you can see the title(Marvel Cinematic Universe) on the top of the Page.
+Under the title you can find Horizontal Nav bar for redirecting into specific pages.
+On the extreme left of the Page it is Navigation Area which serves the same purpose as Horizontal Nav bar on the top.
+On the other side, the extreme right of the Page is Latest Buzz Area where you can find external links to few more Web Pages where you can find more updates regarding MCU's upcoming projects and histroy.
+In the Centre of the homepage you can find all the Movies List of MCU with detailed description and details.

+By clicking on "Phase-4 Movies" either in Navbar or in Navigation Area, you will be redirected to a Page where you can find the list of Upcoming Movies with details.

+By clicking on "Iron Man" from Characters tab in Navbar or through "Characters" thumbnail in Navigation Area, you will be redirected to a Page where you can find the Image Gallery of all Movies of the comic character "IRON MAN".

 ## Installation And Project Setup
 Download and install Visual Studio 2019
 Download and Unzip the project(MCU)